QEC-pages/QDistRnd/README.md

 strongly recommended.

 ## Installation
-As of January 2022, the `QDistRnd` package is not distributed with a standard installation of `GAP`.
-To install, first download the latest released version from [releases](https://github.com/QEC-pages/QDistRnd/releases/) and then unpack it in the `pkg` directory of one of your `GAP` root directories.
+As of February 2022, the `QDistRnd` package is not distributed with a standard installation of `GAP`.

+To install the package permanently, download the latest released version from [releases](https://github.com/QEC-pages/QDistRnd/releases/) and unpack it in the `pkg` directory of one of your `GAP` root directories.
 After installation, the package can be loaded at the `GAP` prompt by typing

 gap> `LoadPackage("QDistRnd");`

+Alternatively, if you just want to try it, you can unpack the package anywhere and type at the `GAP` prompt

+gap> `SetPackagePath("QDistRnd","absolute_path_to_the_package_QDistRnd" );`

+After that you can load the package as you would do normally.

 ## Testing

 After installation, basic tests of the package (most of the examples listed in the package manual) can by performed by running

 gap> `TestPackage("qdistrnd");`

 at the GAP command prompt.
 Note that the package name must be in lowercase.

 The same tests are run as a part of documentation processing script which is also executed as a GitHub Action every time changes are